 Energy conservation is the simplest and most cost effective means of protecting our environment, our earth and our atmosphere.

 Conservation isn’t limited to just energy conscious habits like turning off lights when you are not using them but also ties into increased energy efficiency in our appliances, automobiles, buildings, power plants and distribution grid.

-Changing your habits as they relate to energy is a no-brainer.
+Changing your habits as they relate to energy and the environment is a no-brainer.
 It is easy to do, it is good for the Earth and it can save you money.
 This type of behavioral change was the focus of our Cool Braintree program and is the subject of the workbook the Low Carbon Diet.

 Consider getting an Energy Audit for your home.
 An energy audit is a free assessment of your home that is performed by your local utility company.
 All utilities offer energy efficiency rebates after an audit is performed.

 If you are an oil heat customer your free audit will be performed by BELD; if you are a natural gas customer your free audit will be performed by National Grid/MassSave.

 Buying energy efficiency appliances is a great way to follow-up on energy conscious habits.
 When purchasing a new appliance always look for the Energy star label.
 Energy Star is a system of ratings and rebates that is run by the US Environmental Protection Agency and the US Dept of Energy.

 Energy Star: https://www.energystar.gov/products

 MPG (Miles per Gallon) has certainly come into its own since the year 2000.
 Not only are most automakers striving to increase the MPG of their vehicles but most automakers also offer gas-to-battery hybrid, battery to electric (aka plug-in) hybrids and all-electric vehicles.